Sicilian Defence: Classical Variation: 5...Nc6

-This variation can arise from two different move orders: 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 Nc6, or 1.e4 c5 2.Nf3 Nc6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 d6.
+The Classical Variation can arise from two different move orders: 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 Nc6, or 1.e4 c5 2.Nf3 Nc6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 d6.
+Black players' choice of order can be based on avoiding a different undesirable variation.
+For example, those seeking to avoid the Rossolimo Variation (2.Nf3 Nc6 3.Bb5) might choose 2...d6 to do so.

 Unlike the other major variations considered in this section, Black defers the development of the king's bishop in favour of bringing out the queen's knight.
+Moreover, in the Najdorf, Black's knight most often ends up on d7; an early development to c6 may transpose to the Classical.

+Richter–Rauzer Attack: 6.Bg5

-White's most common reply is 6.Bg5, the Richter–Rauzer Attack (ECO codes B60–B69).
+White's most common reply to the Classical Variation is 6.Bg5, the Richter–Rauzer Attack (ECO codes B60–B69).
 The move 6.Bg5 was Kurt Richter's invention, threatening to double Black's pawns after Bxf6 and forestalling the Dragon by rendering 6...g6 unplayable.
 After 6...e6, Vsevolod Rauzer introduced the modern plan of Qd2 and 0-0-0 in the 1930s.
 White's pressure on the d6-pawn often compels Black to respond to Bxf6 with ...gxf6, rather than recapturing with a piece (e.g. the queen on d8) that also has to defend the d-pawn.
 This weakens Black's kingside pawn structure, but in return Black gains the two bishops and a central pawn majority.
+An alternative for those seeking to avoid the main lines is 7.Qd3, a move favoured by Paul Keres.

+Sozin Variation: 6.Bc4

 Another variation is 6.Bc4, the Sozin Variation (ECO code B57).
 It brings the bishop to an aggressive square.
 Black usually plays 6...e6 (ECO B88 transposed) to limit the range of White's bishop, but White can eventually put pressure on the e6-pawn by pushing the f-pawn to f5 (pawn-based attack beginning with f4).
 White can either castle kingside with 7.Bb3 a6 8.0-0 (the Fischer–Sozin Attack, named after Bobby Fischer and Russian master Veniamin Sozin, who originated it in the 1930s), or queenside with 7.Be3 Be7 (or 7...a6) 8.Qe2 and 9.0-0-0 (the Velimirović Attack).
 Instead of 6...e6, Black can also try Benko's move 6...Qb6, which forces White to make a decision over the d4-knight.
 This typically leads into more positional lines than the razor-sharp, highly theoretical Sozin and Velimirović variations.